 Kingston has two locally-designated historic districts: the Kingston Plains Historic District (HD-1) and the Little River Historic District (HD-2).
 These zoning overlay districts were created at the local level and administered by the Kingston Historic District Commission.
-The Kingston Plains Historic District and Kingston Historic District Commission were established on March 7, 1972 and the Little River Historic District was established on March 2, 1976.
-The Kingston Historic District Commission is made up of local citizens and approves any exterior alterations, new construction and demolition within either district using regulations and guidelines developed by the community.
+The Kingston Plains Historic District and Kingston Historic District Commission were established on March 7, 1972, and the Little River Historic District was established on March 2, 1976.
+The Kingston Historic District Commission is made up of local citizens and approves any exterior alterations, new construction and demolition within either district, using regulations and guidelines developed by the community.

-The Historic District Ordinances were first adopted in 1972 and have been amended in 2009, 2011, 2012, 2014, and 2017.
-In addition to defining the extent of unity.

-2014, and 2017.
-In addition to defining the extent of Figure the historic districts, the ordinances describe permitted uses within each district, regulate signage within the districts, and describe the procedure for a landowner wishing to alter the exterior appearance of a structure within either district or construct a new structure within the bounds of either district.
-For a list of the properties located within the two Historic Districts, please see Appendix A. The Historic Districts are indicated by a red overlay on the Historic Resource Map.
+The Historic District Ordinances were first adopted in 1972, and have been amended in 2009, 2011, 2012, 2014, and 2017.
+In addition to defining the extent of the historic districts, the ordinances describe permitted uses within each district, regulate signage within the districts, and describe the procedure for a landowner wishing to either alter the exterior appearance of a structure within either district or construct a new structure within the bounds of either district.